B.A. Gettysburg College

 David M. Rhoads is professor of New Testament, Emeritus, at the Lutheran School of Theology at Chicago.
 Ordained in 1968, Rhoads was pastor of St. John Lutheran Church, Asheboro, N.C.(1968-1970), and professor of religion at Carthage College, Kenosha, Wis.
-(1963-1968), before joining the seminary's faculty in 1988.
+(1973-1988), before joining the seminary's faculty in 1988.
+He taught seminary courses and doctoral seminars, supervised doctoral dissertations, and served as chair of the Biblical Division.
 He is married to the Rev. Sandra Roberts.
-He has two children and five grandchildren, two of whom he and Sandra raise.
+He has two children and five grandchildren, and one great grandchild.
 They live in Racine, Wisconsin.

-Rhoads received the bachelor of arts degree from Gettysburg College, Gettysburg, Pa., and the bachelor of divinity degree from Gettysburg Lutheran Seminary.
-The master of arts degree was bestowed by Oxford University, Oxford, England, and the doctor of philosophy degree by Duke University, Durham, N.C.
-Rhoads recently received the Fortress Press Teacher of the Year Award for Innovative Teaching in a Graduate Setting (2004) and was named Distinguished Alumnus, by the Gettysburg Lutheran Theological Seminary (2005).
+Rhoads received the Bachelor of Arts degree from Gettysburg College, Gettysburg, Pa., and the Bachelor of Divinity degree from Gettysburg Lutheran Seminary.
+The Master of Arts degree was bestowed by Oxford University, Oxford, England, and the Doctor of Philosophy degree by Duke University, Durham, N.C.

 Epiphany (Proclamation 5; Series B): Interpreting the Lessons of the Church Year.
 Fortress, 1993.